Application: The Notice of Funding Opportunity (NOFO) for FY 2017 is now available.

 - Community Anchors

 - Curating Collections

-Eligibility: Libraries that fulfill the general criteria for libraries may apply.
-See the Notice of Funding Opportunity [link to it] for special conditions of eligibility for this program.
+Eligibility: Applicants that fulfill the general criteria for libraries may apply.
+See the Notice of Funding Opportunity [linked] for special conditions of eligibility for this program.

 Program Contacts (by project category):

 Community Anchors (Sparks, Planning, Forum, and Project Grants):

 Grant Program Webinars: We conducted two pre-application webinars for prospective applicants to learn more about the program, ask questions, and listen to the questions and comments of other applicants.
 Additionally, we conducted a webinar for applicants to learn more about how to develop an evaluation plan that includes IMLS-level goals and performance measure statements, along with a plan for tracking and measuring success in achieving intended results.
 Recordings of these three webinars are available.